Stolen Purse, Lost Wallet? What to do, step-by-step

 - This fraud alert will require creditors to verify your identity before approving any credit

-- Verification is almost always done by calling your phone number which will be placed in your credit file when you place a fraud alert.
+- Verification is often done by calling your phone number which will be placed in your credit file when you place a fraud alert.

 4. Contact your bank or credit union’s fraud department and report the event.